peterforberg/peterforberg.github.io/2cv.md

 - BA/MA student

 **Research Experience**
+**\#** Research Associate at the [Population Health Innovation Lab](https://pophealthinnovationlab.org/)
+*Autumn 2021 to Present*
+At PHIL, I provide research support on a number of population-level public health research agendas.
+Employing a diverse mix of network analysis, qualitative coding, survey analysis, and general purpose evaluation techniques, we work with medical professionals, non-profits, and academics to address systems-level change in health districts across the United States.

 **\#** Research Assistant at the [Chicago Center for HIV Elimination](https://hivelimination.uchicago.edu/)
-*Spring 2021 to Present*
+*Spring 2021 to Autumn 2021*
 On an interdisciplinary public health team, I work directly with a lead PI to conduct background research on upcoming papers and grants.
 My current work is focused on (1) developing resources to understand the traumatic effects of *transmisogynoir,* the triple marginalization of Black transgender women; (2) researching the roots of vaccine mis/distrust in Black communities; and (3) summarizing strategies for including marginalized populations in community-driven HIV research.

 **\#** Research Assistant at the University of Chicago [Parrhesia Program](https://college.uchicago.edu/academics/parrhesia-program-public-discourse)
 *Spring 2020 to Summer 2021*